zemanel/zemanel.eu/content/articles/programming/2013-04-19-writing-better-javascript-code.md

 The script can also be customized with command-line parameters, for which the list can be obtained with `gjslint --help` and can check even JSDoc validity.

 The case in point is that an apparently simple script, triggered 8 violations of the formatting coding standard.
-Automating the linting process as part of a development workflow either manually, source control hooks or CI automated builds, will greatly increase the quality of any project, at a very small cost.
+Automating the linting process as part of a development workflow either manually, through source control hooks or CI automated builds, will greatly increase the quality of any project, at a very small cost.